-Tiger Hill, known also as Surging Sea Hill, is a large hillock covering some14100 square metres (over three acres) and is 36 metres (118 feet) in height.
-Climbing it, you will find a number of historical sites some of which can be traced back over 2500 years to the founding of Suzhou.
+Tiger Hill, known also as Surging Sea Hill, is a large hillock covering about 3.5 acres (14,100 square metres) and only 118 feet (36 metres) in height.
+Climbing it, you will find a number of historical sites some of which can be traced back over 2,500 years to the founding of Suzhou.
 Although the hill is relatively small it has rich history.
-These are just some of the highlights of what is to be found there.
+These are just some of the highlights of what to be found there.

-Tiger Hill Pagoda: The pagoda stands on the hill's summit and is the Pagoda of the Yunyan Temple.
+The pagoda stands on the hill's summit and is the Pagoda of the Yunyan Temple.
 As the oldest pagoda in the vicinity of Suzhou it has come to be a symbol of the city and has the distinction of being China's Leaning Tower.
-Built during the Northern Song Dynasty (959-961) it is a seven-storey octahedron after the style of the timber pagodas built during the early Tang period.
-It is 48 metres high (158 feet) and for the past four hundred years has leant 359' to the northwest.
+Built during the Northern Song Dynasty (959-961), it is a seven-storey octagonal tower following the style of the timber pagodas built during the early Tang Dynasty (618-907).
+It is 158 feet (48 metres) high and for the past four hundred years has leant 3.59 degrees to the northwest.

-Lu Yu Well: Lu Yu was an authority on the art of tea and wrote the first ever book on the subject entitled 'The Treatise of Tea'.
+Lu Yu was an authority on the art of tea and wrote the first ever book on the subject entitled 'The Treatise of Tea'.
 As an old man, he lived on Tiger Hill and it was here that he wrote the final part of his book.
-Lu Yu excavated the well and declared that the water from it was the third best in all China.
-Consequent upon the research and teaching of Lu Yu tea growing and consumption came to be important factors in the daily life of the citizens of Suzhou.
+Lu Yu excavated the well and declared that the water from it was the third best throughout China.
+Consequently, upon the research and teaching of Lu Yu, tea growing and consumption came to be important factors in the daily life of Suzhou citizens.

-Wanjing Villa: The ancient art of bonsai tree growing originated in China and there are thousands of magnificent specimens on display at this villa.
-Many of the specimens you can see have been awarded prize palms in prestigious bonsai competitions.
-The miniature replicas of full sized gardens are sure to amaze you and will give an insight into the skill and artistry of Chinese master gardeners that has been handed down from long ago.
+The ancient art of bonsai tree growing originated in China and there are hundreds of magnificent specimens on display at this villa.
+Many of the specimens you can see have been awarded prizes in prestigious bonsai competitions.
+The miniature replicas of full-sized gardens are sure to amaze you and will give an insight into the skill and artistry of Chinese master gardeners that has been handed down from long ago.

 There can be little doubt that Tiger Hill is a wonderful sight with its leaning pagoda, waterfalls and landscaped paths.
-It is hard to believe that it was man made to be the burial place of king but this is yet another part of the wonder that is China, a land that will never cease to amaze and enthral the visitor with its heritage.
+It is hard to believe that it was man made to be the cemetery of king but this is yet another part of the wonder in China, a land that will never cease to amaze and enthral the visitor with its heritage.

 Suzhou Bus Search